franciscoxavier04/pm-BIM/docs/user-guide/meetings/recurring-meetings/README.md

 ---
 sidebar_navigation:
-  title: Dynamic meetings
+  title: Recurring meetings
   priority: 800
 description: Manage meetings with agenda and meeting minutes in OpenProject.
-keywords: meetings, dynamic meetings, agenda, minutes
+keywords: meetings, dynamic meetings, agenda, minutes, recurring meeting
 ---

-# Dynamic meetings management
+# Recurring meetings management

-Introduced in OpenProject 13.1, dynamic meetings offer easier meeting management, improved agenda creation and the ability to link work packages to meetings and vice-versa.
+Introduced in OpenProject 15.3, recurring meetings offer

+easier meeting management, improved agenda creation and the ability to link work packages to meetings and vice-versa.

 > [!NOTE]
 > The **Meetings module needs to be activated** in the [Project Settings](../../projects/project-settings/modules/) to be able to create and edit meetings.